nextflow-io/crg-course-nov16/README.md

 manner from the hosting system.
 It has own copy of the file system, processes space, memory management, etc.

+Containers are a Linux feature known as *Control Groups* or [Ccgroups](https://en.wikipedia.org/wiki/Cgroups) introduced with kernel 2.6.

 Docker adds to this concept an handy management tool to build, run and share container images.

 These images can be uploaded and published in a centralised repository know as